man-schu/rasyti/README.md

 ## Credits

 Credits to <a href="https://github.com/fabi1cazenave/webtypist">WebTypist (Github)</a>, version 1, for providing the original engine.
+Version 2 of that engine shuffles words randomly which is handy for single words but makes offering whole sentences impossible.

-Credits also to the KDE project <a href="https://kde.org/applications/education/org.kde.ktouch">ktouch</a> for providing lessons for a lot of languages.
+Credits also to the <a href="https://kde.org/applications/education/org.kde.ktouch">ktouch</a> project for providing some lessons.

 Credits to <a href="https://www.wikipedia.org/">Wikipedia</a> to provide a lot of material that can be used as excercises.

 Last and not least to mention that the project would not be possible without the precious remarks from users.

 A working release is available here: https://www.blueseal.eu/rasyti/ and here: https://man-schu.github.io/rasyti/.

-## To do

-Work on the Electron based desktop release:

-1. Do not open Develper Tools on startup.
-Otherwise it works fine.
-It is rather a cosmectical problem.
-2. Add icon to the binary.